 Student Empirical Research Grant (SERG)

 The Center on the Legal Profession has created Student Empirical Research Grants (SERG) designed to enhance and contribute to practice-related student research at Harvard Law School.
-The fellowships include access to CLP’s research resources, the opportunity to meet and discuss research with faculty and peers, and financial support to enable students to conduct empirical research and writing projects that might otherwise be cost-prohibitive.
+The fellowships include access to CLP’s research resources, the opportunity to meet and discuss research with faculty and peers, and financial support to enable students to conduct empirical research and writing projects.
 SERG funding typically ranges from $1,500 to $2,500 and can be used to cover the costs associated with conducting empirical research, including survey design and administration, travel costs for site visits, interviews, other field research and related out-of-pocket expenses.
 The research project must be empirical in nature and must study the legal profession or a related aspect of the delivery of professional services.
 CLP Student Empirical Research Grants can be aggregated with other funding, such as winter term research grants.
 Fellowships are offered throughout the academic year, and applications will be considered on a rolling basis.

 Email Bryon Fong at [email protected] for more information.